golemfactory/golem-sdk-cli/README.md

 In order to be able to access the internet from Golem network, your application needs to declare the outbound URLs it will be using inside its manifest.

-There is a default set of URLs that providers may allow your application to use (TODO: link to default URL whitelist).
+There is a default set of URLs that providers may allow your application to use ([default whitelist](https://github.com/golemfactory/ya-installer-resources/tree/main/whitelist)).
 In order to use URLs from outside of this whitelist, you need to provide a signed manifest that can be validated by certificates issued by Golem.

 **NOTE:** Currently there is no process for obtaining the certificate needed to validate the manifest signature.
-Please contact us on discord if you need to use URLs outside the default whitelist.
+Please contact us on [Discord](https://chat.golem.network) if you need to use URLs outside the default whitelist.

 You can use this command multiple times to update URLs in the manifest, and you can pass multiple URLs at once.